 Until a few months ago, the right to seal criminal records in New York was very limited and unlike other states, New York does not allow you to expunge (permanently erase) your criminal history.
 As of October 7, 2017, however, a new law provides candidates with eligible convictions the ability to apply for permanent sealing.
 With that, we were able to help a client with a Class D Felony qualify to have his criminal record sealed after nearly 24 years.

 Back in August of 1993, while a young adult, our client had been convicted of Criminal Sale of Marijuana—a Class D Felony in New York.
 Our client turned his life around and went on to lead a life free of any further criminal activity.
 Wanting to pursue a career in finance, however, the felony conviction had limited his ability to obtain employment in his industry, build partnerships with big corporations, and secure financing to grow his own company.
-Jessica Segal, a litigation attorney at SDG Law filed a motion for him on October 11, 2017, and the Decision to seal his records was granted on January 16, 2018.
+A litigation attorney at SDG Law filed a motion for him on October 11, 2017, and the Decision to seal his records was granted on January 16, 2018.

 Getting this felony conviction sealed lifted the shadow of shame and legal restriction that followed him for so many years.
 It was a true joy to hear the relief in his voice when I told my client he was granted what eluded him for over two decades.

 Not everyone will be able to take advantage of this law.
 To be eligible, you must be:

 - Crime free for at least 10 years since your conviction and/or release from incarceration, whichever is later.
 This means that the 10 years runs from your release from jail or prison, not the date you were sentenced.

 - You have no more than two convictions on your record.
 This means two (2) misdemeanors or one (1) felony and one (1) misdemeanor.

 - If you are convicted of multiple offense arising out of the same criminal event, the court may decide to treat the multiple convictions as one (1) conviction.